 When plaque builds up in the coronary arteries, the heart may not get the blood it needs to work well.
 Over time, this can weaken or damage the heart.
 If a plaque tears, the body tries to fix the tear by forming a blood clot around it.
 The clot can block blood flow to the heart and cause a heart attack .

 What are the symptoms?

-when the heart is working harder and needs more oxygen, such as during
+Symptoms can happen when the heart is working harder and needs more oxygen, such as during exercise.
+Symptoms include:

 - Shortness of breath.

 - Heart attack.
-Too often, a heart attack is the first symptom of
+A heart attack is sometimes the first sign of coronary artery disease.

 Less common symptoms include a fast heartbeat, feeling sick to your stomach, and increased sweating.
 Some people don't have any symptoms.
 In rare cases, a person can have a "silent" heart attack, without symptoms.

 Your doctor will do a physical exam and ask questions about your past health and your risk factors.
 Risk factors are things that increase the chance that you will have coronary artery disease.